Publication Ethics

 Originality and Plagiarism

-Authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others this must be appropriately cited or quoted.
+Authors should ensure that they have written entirely original works.
+If the work or words of others have been used, these must be appropriately cited or quoted.

 Multiple Publications